Aesthetics: Aesthetic judgments and taste

 Aesthetic judgments rely on taste, (Note: In biology, the term taste has a narrower meaning limited to the gustatory system.) which is a sensitivity to aesthetic qualities, a capacity to feel aesthetic pleasure, or an ability to discern beauty and other aesthetic qualities.
 Taste is a type of preference expressed in immediate reactions and is sometimes understood as an inner sense or cognitive faculty.
 Differences in taste are often used to explain why people disagree about aesthetic judgments and why the judgments of some people, such as art critics with extensive experience and a refined sense, carry more weight than those of casual observers.
 Taste varies both among cultures and among individuals within a culture.
 (Note: Taste is also influenced by a person's upbringing.
 For example, the sociologist Pierre Bourdieu argued that taste is mostly determined by social class and cultural context, leading to significant differences in working class and upper class tastes.)
-However, there are also some cross-cultural agreements.
-Various philosophers argue that taste can be learned to some extent and that the judgments of experienced observers follow similar standards, suggesting the existence of social norms of right and wrong aesthetic assessments.
+There are also some cross-cultural agreements.
+Several philosophers argue that taste can be learned to some extent and that the judgments of experienced observers follow similar standards, suggesting the existence of social norms of right and wrong aesthetic assessments.

 The term "aesthetic universal" refers to aspects of taste and other aesthetic phenomena that are shared across different cultures and societies, indicating common features of human nature underlying aesthetics.
 Suggested general tendencies include the dispositions to engage in artistic expressions or to derive aesthetic pleasure from appreciating these expressions.
 The existence of more specific shared tendencies is debated.
 An example is the idea that humans generally find savanna-like landscapes with open grassy plains and scattered trees pleasing.